-The purpose of the Bureau of Correctional Enterprises (BCE) is to enhance public safety by providing jobs and training for inmates to develop marketable skills and experiences in financially viable businesses while producing quality products and services for BCE customers.
+The mission of the Bureau of Correctional Enterprises is to enhance public safety by providing jobs and training to help persons in our care (PIOC) develop marketable skills and gain work experience in financially viable businesses while providing quality products and services to our customers.
 The four components to BCE are:

-The bureau contributes to meeting the department’s mission by providing opportunities for inmates to work, learn and earn.
-These are opportunities inmate workers can use to better prepare themselves to succeed in department facilities, as well as when they return to their families and communities.
-BCE inmate workers contribute to institution safety and security in several ways.
-Inmates must not have had any major rule violations for 12 months before they can apply for a BCE job and they must remain free of major violations to keep a BCE job.
-Those requirements, along with the time and energy inmate workers spend on the job, reduce the number and likelihood of dangerous behaviors by BCE inmate workers.
+The Bureau contributes to the Department more fully meeting its mission by providing opportunities for PIOC to work, learn and earn.
+These are opportunities PIOC may use to better prepare themselves to succeed in Department facilities, as well as when they return to their families and communities.
+BCE workers contribute to institution safety and security in several ways.
+A PIOC must not have had any major institution rule violations for 12 months before s/he can apply for a BCE job and a BCE worker must remain free of major violations to keep a BCE job.
+Those requirements, along with the time and energy workers spend on the job, reduce the number and likelihood of unwanted behaviors by BCE workers.

-BCE inmate workers invest in learning.
-Inmates must have earned a high school diploma or a GED/HSED before they can apply for a BCE job.
-Inmate workers learn general work skills, like getting to work each day, getting through the work day in spite of challenges with equipment and people, and being productive by completing assigned tasks.
-Inmate workers learn technical work skills, including but not limited to: fork lift operations; metal fabrication and machining; wood fabrication; commercial sewing; custom signs graphic and engineering design; inventory management; and commercial printing.
-Learning inmates are strong job applicants and able to quickly become valuable employees whom Wisconsin businesses want to hire and retain.
-BCE work environments mirror, as closely as possible, those in the private sector.
-Production techniques, costing, and quality control are part of the training experience inmates receive during their employment with BCE.
-The Bureau often works in partnership with institutional vocational training programs to enhance work skills development for inmates and partners with the Department of Workforce Development to provide certified apprenticeship training programs.
+BCE workers invest in learning.
+A PIOC must have earned a high school diploma or a GED/HSED before applying for a BCE job.
+BCE workers learn general work skills, like getting to work each day, getting through the work day in spite of challenges with equipment and people, and being productive by completing assigned tasks.
+Workers learn technical skills, including but not limited to: fork lift operations; metal fabrication and machining; wood fabrication; commercial sewing; custom signs graphic and engineering design; inventory management; and commercial printing.
+Learning workers are strong job applicants and able to quickly become valuable employees whom Wisconsin businesses want to hire and keep on their teams.
+BCE work environments mirror, as closely as possible in correctional settings, those in the private sector.
+Production techniques, costing, and quality control are part of the training experience workers receive during their employment with BCE.
+The Bureau often works in partnership with institutional vocational training programs to enhance PIOC work skills development and partners with the Department of Workforce Development to provide certified apprenticeships.

-BCE inmate workers earn money used to pay financial obligations and prepare for a more successful return to their families and communities.
-Inmate workers’ earnings are used to make court ordered payments of restitution to victims of their crimes and child support to their dependent children.
-Earnings are also deposited into the inmate worker's release account so s/he has available funds upon release, which add to stability and reduce the likelihood of future criminal behavior.
+BCE workers earn money used to pay financial obligations and prepare for a more successful return to their families and communities.
+Workers' earnings are used to make court ordered payments of restitution to victims of their crimes and child support to their dependent children.
+Earnings are also deposited into the worker's release account so s/he has available funds upon release, which add to stability and reduce the likelihood of future criminal behavior.

-BCE's Transition Program employees assist current or former inmate workers, if they chose to participate in the program, with a number of tasks as their release date approaches.
-For example, inmates receive help preparing a résumé.
-Program employees search for and supply leads on vacant jobs that are near the inmate’s approved release address and relate as closely as possible to the inmate’s educational and work experience.
-The Program may also fund the purchase of specific tools and/or clothes needed to accept a job s/he has been offered.
-The Transition Program is the culmination of the inmate’s BCE experiences.
+BCE's Transition Program employees assist current and former workers, if they chose to participate in the program, in a number of ways.
+For example, workers receive help preparing a résumé.
+Program employees search for and supply leads on vacant jobs that are near the worker's approved release address and relate as closely as possible to the worker's educational and work experiences.
+The Program may also fund the purchase of specific tools and/or clothes needed to accept a job a worker has been offered.
+The Transition Program is the culmination of the worker's BCE experiences.